Gene Editing: A Short-course for African Science Professionals

 “Theory combined with relevant videos as well as practicals were really helpful”

-Contact: [email protected]
+Contact: [email protected] or [email protected]

-Location: University of Dar ES Salaam New Library, Mwalimu Nyerere Main Campus, Dar es Salaam, Tanzania
+Location: University of Dar es Salaam New Library, Mwalimu Nyerere Main Campus, Dar es Salaam, Tanzania

 University of Dar es Salaam New Library